vietanhle0101/vietanhle0101.github.io/_pages/about.md

 # Recent News

-* May 2026: I am selected to give a lightning talk at [the 3rd Northeast Systems and Control Workshop](https://nescw.org/).
+* May 2026: I am selected to give a lightning talk entitled <em>"Learning-to-Optimize and Its Applications in Model Predictive Control"</em> at [the 3rd Northeast Systems and Control Workshop](https://nescw.org/).

 * February 2026: I am honored to be selected as a [Penn AI Fellow](https://ai.upenn.edu/penn-ai-fellows).